Thursday, July 18, 2024

 -- Nana

-• But in the passages with its shops, merchants bribe the police to let client-attracting "swallows" freely come and go.
+• But merchants of the Passages bribe the police to let client-attracting "swallows" freely come and go.

 Adèle Legrand / source unknown